 Stopping or changing medicine.

-Doing biofeedback (part of a special physical therapy program)
+Doing physical therapy with or without biofeedback (part of a special physical therapy program).

 Whole-wheat bread, granola bread, wheat bran muffins, grain bars, waffles, popcorn

 100% whole-grain cereals, oatmeal, granola, and oat bran

 Beets, broccoli, Brussels sprouts, cabbage, carrots, corn, green beans, green peas, acorn and butternut squash, spinach, potato with skin, avocado

 Apples with peel, dates, papayas, mangoes, nectarines, oranges, pears, kiwis, strawberries, applesauce, raspberries, blackberries, raisins

 Baked beans, black-eyed peas, garbanzo beans, lima beans, pinto beans, kidney beans, chili with beans, trail mix

 Constipation can cause other health problems, such as:

 Hemorrhoids.
 Red, swollen veins in the rectum.
 They happen when you need to keep straining to have a bowel movement.